-A: USDA Service Centers are open for business by phone appointment only.
-While our program delivery staff will continue to come into the office, they will be working with our agricultural producers by phone and using email and online tools whenever possible.
+A: USDA is using a phased, data-driven approach to determine which Service Centers are open for in-person appointments.
+Please check the status of your local USDA Service Center at farmers.gov/coronavirus/service-center-status.
+Our program delivery staff can work with agricultural producers by phone and using email and online tools whenever possible.
 Field work, including conservation planning assistance, will continue with appropriate social distancing.

 Online services are available to producers with a Level 2 eAuthentication account, which provides access to the farmers.gov portal, Conservation Client Gateway and FSAfarm+.
 Available services include:

 - View loan information, history, and payments for USDA farm loans.

 - Track NRCS payments, report completed practices, request conservation assistance, and electronically sign certain NRCS documents.

 Customers who do not already have an eAuth account can enroll by selecting the “Sign In | Sign Up” on farmers.gov.
 This page provides step-by-step instructions for creating an account.